 - The Graduate Student Study Room and carrels are not intended for group study, meetings, or social activities.
 Graduate students employed as instructors may not use the carrels for student meetings, tutoring, or advising.
 Please respect the needs of others and refrain from any distracting or disruptive behavior.

 - A study carrel or a study lounge access key may be checked out for up to 6 hours per day.
-Carrel keys/study lounge access keys must be returned to the Circulation Desk by the time they are due, or until the second floor closes in the evening, whichever is sooner.
+Carrel keys/study lounge access keys must be returned to the Access Services Desk by the time they are due, or until the second floor closes in the evening, whichever is sooner.

 - There will only be one key card and one chair per carrel.
 Study carrels are intended for individual quiet writing and study.